 Somewhat free format intended mainly to be human-readable.
 The label is separated by a colon and the value and unit are simply printed together and aligned:

 Maximum peak height (Sp): 6.6754 nm Maximum pit depth (Sp): 6.1039 nm Maximum height (Sz): 12.7793 nm

 Fixed number of columns – typically name, value, error, unit – separated by the TAB character (ASCII 9).
 The previous example could be formatted:

 Maximum peak height (Sp)↦6.6754↦↦nm Maximum pit depth (Sp)↦6.1039↦↦nm Maximum height (Sz)↦12.7793↦↦nm

 where ↦ stands for the TAB character.
 Note the empty columns for value errors.
 If the table can contain errors under some circumstances, which is for statistical quantities the case when measurement uncertainties are present, the corresponding columns appears always, even if they are empty.
 This prevents format inconsistency with and without errors.

-Comma-separated values, a common (although not really standardised) format with a fixed number of columns separared by commas.
-Sometimes semicolons are also used, despite the name, however, Gwyddion writes files with comma as the separator.
+Comma-separated values, a common (although not really standardised) format with a fixed number of columns separated by commas.
+Sometimes semicolons are also used despite the name, however, Gwyddion writes files with comma as the separator.
 The previous example could be formatted:

 "Maximum peak height (Sp)","6.6754","","nm" "Maximum pit depth (Sp)","6.1039","","nm" "Maximum height (Sz)","12.7793","","nm"